2Fac3R/grid-challenge/README.md

+# 2D Grid Challenge

-This repository represents my solution to the *Userlab js* challenge.
+This repository implements my solution to the 'challenge.txt' file.

 **Notes**: